Sayeed843/Water-Tank-Control-/README.md

 mistake.
 The agent will be connect to a web server where server will collect Load-shedding data from Bangladesh Power Development Board for specific area.
 The agent will train by these data.
 After training, it can take a decision in any bad situation.
 For example, it will turn on the machine switch before Load-shedding if Water tank is not overflowing.
+The agent provides its machine status; ON or OFF and water purity.
+Water filter company will use purity result to increase their business.